-I will write more on Trinity and gender this year, but will here make two observations about what I think these debates thus far show.
+I will write more on Trinity and gender in the future, but will here make two observations about what I think these debates show.

 First, they show how those who like to speak of gender in essentialist terms put themselves in a pickle.
 That is, to try to delineate women’s qualities that make them women, like being nurturing or inherently responsive, namely how women are women independently, is to fail.
 The same for men.
 It cannot be done.
 It is to enter a mysterious realm hidden from us.
 Kind a’ like trying to do the same for the essence of God’s individual Persons.

 Second, on the other hand, note how some of these writers claim that nothing can be learned from the Trinity about our relationships.
 They even do this with a straight face.
 To me, nothing could be farther from the proclamation of the Scriptures.

 I will close this brief cover by citing the Athanasian Creed (developed in the roaring 300s-400s of our history).
 It is quite often quoted these days leaving off one half of what is said.
 Here is a summary of Trinitarian definitions of Athanasian Creed, which all my children had to memorize growing up.
 I required it of them in grade school:

 We worship one God in Trinity, Trinity in Unity.

 Father almighty, Son almighty, Holy Ghost almighty.
 Yet they are not three Gods but one God.

 The Father: not created nor begotten, nor proceeding.

 The Son: not created nor proceeding but begotten of the Father.

 The Holy Ghost: not created nor begotten, but proceeding from the Father and the Son.